johnatag/t3gallery/README.md

     - Ever since the publishing of the video, new releases of these deps have been published along with breaking changes
     - My lack of experience using this stack in general made the debugging process a lot lenghtier
     - Google Fonts not loading for some reason...
+    - To fix this, I essentially just recreated the same stuff as theo had manually by checking his first initial commit on Github

+-